Who is the world's youngest judge?

 The Inconsistency

-This definition describes a function, not merely a title.
-Yet in applying the record, Guinness appears to have treated certification as a "Justice of the Peace" as sufficient, rather than determining whether the office actually involved judicial duties.
+This definition describes what a judge does.
+It says nothing about titles.
+Yet when Guinness applied the record, it treated the title “Justice of the Peace” as enough.
+It never asked whether the office actually involved judicial work.

 VI.
 A Functional Comparison

-The issue can be tested directly against Guinness World Records' own definition of a judge:
+The question can be tested directly against Guinness World Records’ own definition of a judge:

 By GWR's Own Definition